 Improper PSI.
 It can happen on any vehicle and is never a good thing.
 A tire can begin to deteriorate or have a defect that causes it to lose air pressure.
 In other instances, a Saint Petersburg mechanic or the driver himself can accidentally overfill the tire.
 In either instance, there is an increased risk of hydroplaning.
 One relies on a good level of friction between the road’s surface and the tires.
 When the tire pressure isn’t quite right and water is not being shed properly, that contact can be lost.

 Slow Down!
 Whenever the road conditions are not ideal – whether it be the result of blinding sun, loose gravel, rain, sleet, snow, or some other unexpected obstacle – it is wise to slow one’s speed.
-The faster that you are travelling on a wet road, the more likely you are to hydroplane because the tires cannot shed the water fast enough.
+The faster that you are traveling on a wet road, the more likely you are to hydroplane because the tires cannot shed the water fast enough.
 It is especially important to slow before turns.
 Braking is an issue whenever riding on wet roads.
 Braking suddenly leaves you prone to hydroplaning because the wheels stop spinning and the tread is no longer displacing the water.
 If you must slow to make a turn or avoid an obstacle, don’t brake hard.
 Instead, hold on and let go of the brake over and over again until you have slowed enough.

 Stay Away from Standing Water.
 In St. Petersburg, rain is almost a guarantee at certain times of the year, so you have to expect that the roads will get wet from time to time.
 If you can get off the road during inclement water or when there is standing water present, do so.
-It is always safest to avoid the risk all together.
+It is always safest to avoid the risk altogether.
 If you must stay on the road, keep your eyes peeled for low points in the road’s surface that might contain large puddles of standing water.
 These are the areas that are most likely to cause you to lose control of your motorcycle.